NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

     class PositionItem(sc.AbstractManipulatorItem):
         """
         The Model Item represents the position.
-It doesn't contain anything because because we take the position directly from USD when requesting.
+It doesn't contain anything because because you take the position directly from USD when requesting.
         """

         def __init__(self):